Sauna Buying Guide

 • Bluetooth or integrated audio systems

-• App-based scheduling and preheating (select models)
+• App-based scheduling and preheating (available on select models)

 Design Features to Consider